DrDBanner/startstreams/README.md

-# startstreams

-**Effortlessly Open Multiple Video Streams via VLC Media Player** --macOS only!
+# Open multiple video streams (YouTube, Twitch, etc.) via VLC in one batch

+**startstreams.sh** --macOS only!

 This script allows you to enjoy video streams in beautifully arranged small windows while keeping CPU usage minimal.
-If you add a YouTube Channel URL it casts for all live broacasting streams and plays them all in one go.

 ![sc1](https://github.com/user-attachments/assets/a02afcea-b932-4a65-9c29-e774e333121c)

+Just start with `./startstreams.sh` and all your preconfigured streams start instantly in one batch.

+## YouTube, Twitch - and more.
+- Youtube channel mode: casts for all live broadcasts of a channel and opens them individually.
+- Twitch streams: Plays twitch streams side by side with other sources.
+- Streamlink: This script makes usage of streamlink.
+So a TON of sources possible.
+[Streamlink Plugins](https://streamlink.github.io/plugins.html)

 ## Notes